 In the Time of the Butterflies by Julia Alvarez is an intense novel about the Mirabal sisters, four young women who came of age in the Dominican Republic during the Trujillo Era – one of the bloodiest political eras in the whole of the Americas.
 The four sisters not only try to carve out their own futures as women in the 1940 and 50s, but also join the rebellion against their murderous dictator until he assassinates them in 1960.
 Alvarez is one of the most celebrated Hispanic authors in America, and for good reason: she has a rich, poetic writing style that doesn’t suck you in – it embraces you.
 Her style and voice make the story all the more poignant – we feel like we have a relationship with the Mirabals, and come to understand how the political can become so personal, and what compels someone to risk everything in the fight for justice.

-- Lexile Level: 910, supposedly a 6th grade level, but I would not recommend this for readers under age 14 (and that’s not something I say lightly).
+- Lexile Level: 910, which is an advanced 7th grade level, but I would not recommend this for readers under age 14 (and that’s not something I say lightly).

 - Note: This book includes a detailed diagram of how to make a bomb.